Autumn Entertainment Food Gods and Goddesses Lifestyle Sabbat Cooking Seasons & Sabbats

 Flowers like dark red roses or black hollyhocks.
 A moon and stars motif would be perfect, too!
 It’s best to keep the dinner as quiet as possible – play classical piano or violin music on low.
 Place a statue or representation of Hecate at the head of the table.
 If you can host Hecate Night Supper at the crossroads, even better!

-Traditionally, Hecate loves garlic, fish, honey, eggs, cheese, mushrooms, cake and wine.
+Traditionally, Hecate loves garlic, fish, fish roe, sprats (or sardines if you can’t find them), honey, eggs, cheese (specifically made of goat and sheep’s milk), mushrooms, honey cake and wine.
 Consider using our menu or building your own using each of Hecate’s traditional offerings mentioned above.
 Hecate should be set a place at the table and left offerings after the dinner is done (see below for more info).
 Alternatively, instead of cooking everything yourself, ask your friends to bring one dish or beverage as part of the offering.

 As you’re setting the table OR as your guests arrive, invoke Hecate’s presence by inviting her to join for supper.
 Let her know she is the reason for the feast.